-Compact guide for Zessko German courses for program students (e.g. Erasmus)
+Compact guide for Zessko German courses for exchange students (e.g. Erasmus)

 You can download the comprehensive guide as a PDF (4 pages).